-Although each DSU is fully vested on grant, it is not payable by the Company until the non-executive director ceases to be a member of the Board for any reason including death.
+Although each DSU is fully vested on grant for non-executive directors, it is not payable by the Company until the non-executive director ceases to be a member of the Board for any reason including death.
 Each director is required to hold the DSUs until the director either resigns or is not re-elected to the Board, following which the DSU will be redeemed by the Company for cash during a prescribed period at a value equal to the market price of the Common Shares prevailing at the date of redemption.
 No Common Shares are issuable pursuant to the DSU Plan.
 A director cannot assign his or her entitlement to payment pursuant to the DSU Plan other than by will or the laws of descent and distribution.
 The Company may amend the DSU Plan as it deems necessary or appropriate, but no such amendment may adversely affect the rights of an eligible director in DSUs granted prior to the date of amendment without the consent of the director.
+The DSU Plan also authorizes DSUs to be granted to employees of the Company, and is subject to the vesting and conditions set out in the grant forms.